607011/ctSESAM-server/README.md

 ------ | --------------------------------------------
 domain | the name of the domain to be deleted

-If the server finds an entry for the given domain, the entry is unrevocably deleted.
+If the server finds an entry for the given domain, the entry is irrevocably deleted.
+This only affects the entries belonging to the authenticated user.

+_Caveat!_ This function exists to administer the database.
+It is not supposed to be called by a regular client to actually delete an entry.
+Instead the client **should** mark a entry as deleted by setting the corresponding field (see "Data Specs" above).
+By checking this flag the client can determine if an entry is to be considered non-existent and may no longer display it.
+A client **should** not remove this flag unless the user explicitly requests so.